Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "minute" - 1 minute
 			// "forever" - 99999 seconds
 			"Gravity Range Cooldown"		"0"

+			// The Mutant Tank's rock creates a blackhole when it breaks.
+			// Note: This does not need "Ability Enabled" or "Gravity Hit" to be set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Gravity Rock Break"			"0"

+			// The Mutant Tank's rock has this many chances out of 100.0% to trigger the rock break ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			// --
+			// Keywords:
+			// "never" - 0% chance
+			// "sometimes"/"unlikely"/"seldom" - 33.3% chance
+			// "maybe" - 50% chance
+			// "often"/"likely"/"frequently" - 66.6% chance
+			// "always" - 100% chance
+			"Gravity Rock Chance"			"33.3"

+			// The cooldown for the Mutant Tank's rock ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0 (OFF)
+			// Maximum: 99999 (Longest)
+			// --
+			// Keywords:
+			// "never"/"disabled"/"false"/"off"/"no" - 0 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Gravity Rock Cooldown"			"0"

 			// The Mutant Tank sets the survivors' gravity to this value.
 			// Note: This setting can be overridden for specific players.